firedrakeproject/firedrake/python/firedrake_docs/source/solving-interface.rst

 If no parameters are passed to a solve call, we use, in most cases, the defaults that PETSc supplies for solving the linear or nonlinear system.
-However, there are some slight variations which we describe here.
-For linear variational solves we use:
+We describe the most commonly modified options (along with their defaults in Firedrake) here.
+For linear variational solves we
+use:

 * ``ksp_type``: GMRES, with a restart (``ksp_gmres_restart``) of 30
 * ``ksp_rtol``: 1e-7